The City of Loveland Mosquito Management Program

 Mosquito Surveillance Operations

-In 2011, Colorado Mosquito Control monitored a statewide network of hundreds of weekly trap sites, collecting over 900,000 adult mosquitoes that were counted and identified to species by the CMC Surveillance Laboratory.
+In 2013, Colorado Mosquito Control monitored a statewide network of hundreds of weekly trap sites, collecting 334,005 adult mosquitoes that were counted and identified to species by the CMC Surveillance Laboratory.
 While individual traps provide only limited information, trap data is interpreted in the context of historical records for the same trap site, going back in time more than a decade.
 Individual traps are also compared to other traps from around the region that were set on the same night and therefore exposed to similar weather conditions.
 Technicians working in the Surveillance Laboratory at Colorado Mosquito Control, Inc. are trained to provide accurate species-level identification of mosquito specimens, for both adults and larvae.
-More than 50 mosquito species are believed to occur in Colorado, and 32 of those were identified from samples processed during the 2011 season from across the state.

-Additionally, the CMC Surveillance Laboratory conducts an intensive larval identification program with larval mosquito samples collected by I&L technicians prior to larviciding.
-CMC identifies larvae to species level.
-This information is valuable for targeting mosquito control efforts as we gain a greater understanding of the habitat types preferred by Colorado mosquito species and the seasonality of these habitats as sites for mosquito development.
+Additionally, the CMC Surveillance Laboratory conducts an intensive larval identification program with larval mosquito samples collected by I&L technicians prior to larviciding being identified to species.
+This information is now invaluable in targeting mosquito control efforts as we gain a greater understanding of the habitat types preferred by Colorado mosquito species and the seasonality of these habitats as sites for mosquito development.

 The Vector Index (VI) has been studied by the Centers for Disease Control (CDC) and CDPHE since the detection of West Nile Virus in 2003.
 The Vector Index is widely applied in the assessment of West Nile Virus risk on a weekly basis across the State of Colorado.
 As defined on the CDPHE website, The Vector Index (VI) is a measure of infection rate adjusted for Culex mosquito populations within a given area.
 The value is an estimate of the number of West Nile Virus infected mosquitoes collected per trap per night.
 The data suggests that a vector index of .75 or above is an indicator of high risk for West Nile Virus transmission to human in the area.